-Anyone who examines a few systems of classification may find that they do not agree with one another in all points: this, however, is no more surprising than that people differ in matters of religion, politics, or schools of medicine.
+Anyone who examines a few systems of classification may find that they do not agree with one another in all points; this, however, is no more surprising than that people differ in matters of religion, politics, or schools of medicine.
 Any system is to some extent an expression of individual opinion, and two persons will rarely agree on all questions, even in natural history.

 It may appear strange that one order should contain only one or two species, while another comprises hundreds, even thousands.
-But the importance of a group does not depend on the number of species it includes, but on the extent to which these resemble or differ from those of other groups, orders, or families, as the case may be; fifty cents make a larger pile than does a single dollar, but they do not form a more im-
+But the importance of a group does not depend on the number of species it in-

 1Latin genus, a race or kind.

-2Latin species, a particular sort: be sure never to say specie.
+2Latin species, a particular sort; be sure never to say specie.